-42 .
-Non current assets held for sale
+42. Non current assets held for sale

-Sep.30, 2017 Dec.31, 2016
+Dec.31, 2017 Dec.31, 2016

 EGP Thousands EGP Thousands

 Investment book value Investment book value

 - CI Capital Holding - 428,011

-CIB has excuted the transfer of 13.44% of CICH's shares and remained a minority stake of 10.00% of CI Capital Holding.
+CIB remained a minority stake of 10.00% of CI Capital Holding.

 Minority stake has been transferred to available for sale due to the bank's intention for maintaining the ownership percentage of such investment.